What causes Acne?

 Not all acne is the same for every person who suffers with it; acne can appear and act in various ways and forms.
-If you’re from London and you wish to find the cause of your acne, feel free to book in a free consultation with our skin specialists to discuss this further.
+If you’re from London and you wish to find the cause of your acne, feel free to book in a consultation with our skin specialists to discuss this further.

 Types of Acne

 This type of acne forms through a combination of dead skin cells, bacteria and oil that’s trapped inside your pores.
 They appear yellow or white looking and are filled with a liquid consistency.

 Blackheads appear on your skin like small bumps because of hair follicles being clogged inside your pores.
 These bumps are called blackheads because the surface looks dark or black.

 This type of acne appears as swollen red bumps that we are usually aware of when having a standard breakout.
 Papules can cluster into a rash and be either brown, purple, pink or red in colour.

 Similar to papules, pustules are small bumps on the skin that contain fluid or pus; they appear as white bumps surrounded by red skin.